 Urinalysis.
-In April 2016, we launched SediVue Dx in North America.
+In April 2016, we launched the SediVue Dx urine sediment analyzer in North America.
 In the fourth quarter of 2016 we launched Sedivue Dx in the UK and Australia.
+During the first half of 2017, we continued our international launch of SediVue Dx to include other parts of Europe and New Zealand.
+We plan to continue our international deployment in 2018 to include Switzerland, Poland, and Japan.
 SediVue Dx is the first and only veterinary in-clinic urine sediment analyzer.
 It is designed to provide automated real-time results in a fraction of the time of manual microscope analysis.
 SediVue Dx brings automation, speed and consistency to urinalysis, a traditionally laborious and variable process.
 Its leading-edge technology allows veterinary staff to perform a complete urinalysis in approximately 3 minutes.
 SediVue Dx uses proprietary image processing algorithms similar to facial recognition technology to identify clinically relevant particles found in urine and to capture high-contrast digital images that become part of the permanent patient record.
-The IDEXX VetLab UA Analyzer provides rapid, automated capture of semi-quantitative chemical urinalysis and is validated specifically for veterinary use.
+The IDEXX VetLab UA analyzer provides rapid, automated capture of semi-quantitative chemical urinalysis and is validated specifically for veterinary use.

 IDEXX VetLab Station.
 The IDEXX VetLab Station ("IVLS") connects and integrates the diagnostic information from all the IDEXX VetLab analyzers and thus provides reference laboratory information management system capability.
-IVLS securely connects to the internet, and in this way enables IDEXX to perform, through its SmartService Solutions wireless services, remote instrument service and software updates to IVLS and certain connected instruments.
+IVLS securely connects to the internet, and in this way, enables IDEXX to perform, through its SmartService Solutions wireless services, remote instrument service and software updates to IVLS and certain connected instruments.
 IVLS also sends all results created on connected instruments instantly to VetConnect PLUS.
-We sell IVLS as an integral component of the Catalyst Dx, Catalyst One, LaserCyte Dx and ProCyte Dx analyzers, SNAP Pro Mobile Device, SNAPshot Dx Analyzer and also as a standalone hardware platform.
+We sell IVLS as an integral component of the Catalyst One, Catalyst Dx, LaserCyte Dx and ProCyte Dx analyzers, SNAP Pro Mobile Device, SNAPshot Dx analyzer and also as a standalone hardware platform.
 The IVLS includes a touch screen user interface to simplify laboratory work flow, connect with a practice management system and send information to run the individual analyzers.
-IVLS also generates one integrated patient report incorporating all of the lab work generated by the IDEXX VetLab suite, stores, retrieves and analyzes historical patient diagnostics data, including SNAP test results, and sends and receives information from practice management systems, including the IDEXX Cornerstone system, as well as a wide variety of third-party systems.
+IVLS also generates one integrated patient report incorporating all of the lab work generated by the IDEXX VetLab use, stores, retrieves and analyzee historical patient diagnostics data, including SNAP test results, and sends and receives information from practice management systems, including the IDEXX Vornerstone system, as well as a wide variety of third-party systems.

-The SNAP rapid assays are single-use, handheld test kits that can work without the use of instrumentation, although many kits may also be read and recorded automatically by the SNAPshot Dx Analyzer or activated and captured automatically by the SNAP Pro Mobile Device and interpreted using ProRead, as discussed above.
+The SNAP rapid assays are single-use, handheld test kits that can work without the use of instrumentation, although many kits may also be read and recorded automatically by the SNAPshot Dx analyzer or activated and captured automatically by the SNAP Pro Mobile Device and interpreted using ProRead, as discussed above.
 The principal SNAP rapid assay tests are as follows: